Beginning the Discernment Process

 We offer a number of discernment weekends throughout the academic year to give you an opportunity to meet with other men your age with similar interests as well as get to know some of our Capuchin Franciscan brothers.
 Brother Tim will be happy to visit and talk with you about these discernment weekends.
 You are also encouraged to visit our Capuchin Franciscan friaries and ministerial sites to become more familiar with our way of life and to witness our brotherhood in action.

-One of our current postulants, Paul Fesefeldt, offers his reflections on how the candidate weekends helped him to discern his call to religious life with the Capuchins.
+One of our friars in post-novitiate, Paul Fesefeldt, offers his reflections on how the candidate weekends helped him to discern his call to religious life with the Capuchins.

 The discernment weekends for those who are considering joining the Capuchins of the Province of St. Mary offer two important views of their religious life, the theoretical and the practical.
 Theoretically the weekends are structured around informational themes about the life of the friars.
 Talks this year included charisms, mission, discernment and vocation.
 As a candidate I found these talks especially helpful in my decision making process.
 They really helped me to understand the “nuts and bolts” of the Order so that I could relate them to my own journey to see if they felt like the right fit or not.
 Practically, I was able to gain real experiential knowledge of the friars and their life.
 By praying, sharing meals, relaxing and talking it was easy to truly “get” who the friars are.